lcnstudenthousingporto/caprover_terraform/README.md

 }
 ```

 Visit your AWS Lightsail dashboard and get the required Server details.
+For the domain, use same the same that is pointing to your Server and for the email just use the one you prefer.

 ![Users panel](Images/LighstailServer.jpg)